helloimalemur/gitSpore/README.md

 # gitSpore
-Github backup tool that concurrently downloads all public and private github repo's of the specified user.
+Github backup tool that concurrently downloads all repo's of the specified user.

+Note: If no token is provided only the public repo will be downloaded.

 ### Install from Crates.io
     cargo install gitspore